 He also acted as Morocco's Ambassador to Hungary, Bosnia-Herzegovina, and Croatia (1995-1999), and was the Moroccan Government's Ambassador Coordinator with MINURSO (1999-2001).
 Furthermore, he served as Ambassador to the United Nations in Geneva (2006-2008) and New York (2001-2003 and 2008-2014), including a term as President of the Security Council in December 2012.

-Mr. Loulichki was appointed President of the Counter-Terrorism Committee of the Security Council (2013), President of the working Group on Peace Keeping Operations (2012), Vice-President of the Human Rights Council (2006), Facilitator of the Universal Periodic Review of the said Council (2006 and 2010) and President of the National Committee in charge of the follow up on nuclear matters (2003-2006).
+Mr. Loulichki has held pivotal roles in international organizations.
+He was President of the Counter-Terrorism Committee of the Security Council (2013), President of the Working Group on Peacekeeping Operations (2012), Vice-President of the Human Rights Council (2006), and Facilitator of the Universal Periodic Review for the said Council (2006 and 2010).
+He also presided over the National Committee overseeing nuclear matters (2003-2006).